 Because of the sweat, the body can catch a cold leaving you miserable.
-Keeping yourself dry and warm will let you work out properly and enjoy it to the fullest.
-This where the moisture-wicking clothes are important, they let sweat evaporate quickly and you don’t feel cold because of it.
+Keeping yourself dry and warm will let you work out properly and enjoy it to the maximum.
+This is where the moisture-wicking clothes are important, they let sweat evaporate quickly and you don’t feel cold because of it.
 On the other hand, wet fabrics can cause body heat loss giving a chill and cold feeling.
 Activewear or more commonly known as workout clothes is the way you would want to go.
 Moreover, you can check the specifications and fabric to know if it is a sweat-wicking fabric or not.
-Usually, it is recommended to choose fabrics like polyester, nylon, etc. You will find these mostly in combination with cotton that balances comfort and performance and reliability.
+Usually, it is recommended to choose fabrics like polyester, nylon, etc. You will find these mostly in combination with cotton that balances comfort, performance, and reliability.

 Dress in layers

 Just the sweat-wicking clothes will not do, layering is an important factor that can help in trapping the body heat and keeping the warmth.
 The moisture-wicking clothes only do half the work and need some external layer to keep the warmth in.
 The external layer protects from chill and wind.
 In order to have these features, it should be waterproof or repellent, windproof, lightweight, and breathable.
 You can add layers in between if you feel like.
 In addition, dressing in layers is important because you can remove them as the body temperature rises.

 Because too many layers will still cause body temperature to rise and welcome sweat.
 So, removing the layers is how you can manage that.
 Outer layers should be easy to take off and put back on as well because when the body starts warming up you will feel like removing it.
 The worst thing, at least for me, dehydration and lots of sweat in winters.
 It can be tricky but if you know the workout intensity it can be easy.